ausjet_newsletter_1.png

 denjet_logo.png

 DEN-JET is a leading supplier of Water Blasters, Water Jetting Accessories, Safety Equipment, Spare Parts, and Rental machines.
-The OEM business manufactures High-Pressure Water Blasting Machines and accessories for many applications such as Decommissioning, Industrial & Marine Cleaning, Concrete Demolition, Surface Preparation, Mining amongst many other functions.
-The company has a reputation for specialist knowledge, quality products with a safety focus, competitive prices, and excellence in customer service.
+The OEM business manufactures High-Pressure Water Blasting Machines and Accessories for many Applications.
+DEN-JET has a reputation for Specialist Knowledge, Quality Products with a Safety Focus, Competitive Prices, and Excellence in Customer Service.
+DEN-JET are resellers for TST PPE and Stoneage tools.

 24-28 Bowyer Road, Wingfield SA 5013